jihan-kim99/Kubernetes-In-Action/Chapter3/README.md

 You can start by just using docker desktop to run a single node k8s.
 Easiest way to start.

 This is how the docker desktop runs kubernetes cluster.
+This is how the docker desktop runs kubernetes cluster.

 ![kub in docker desktop](images/DDkube.png)